This is a continuation of my series to help Christians to witness to their neighbour.

 Lack of confidence

 Young Christians usually want to witness to their friends about their faith in Christ but they lack confidence.
 They need guidance but they do not have many examples to follow.
 It is important for those who lack confidence to realise that it is not necessary to be personal in beginning a conversation, neither about themselves nor about others.
-I will deal with personal religion later.
+I plan to deal with personal religion later.
 Here, I will begin with general discussion and particularly about beginning useful conversation.

 Teaching or talking